 Help Your Children Take a Stand Against Bullying

 Whether it occurs online or in person, bullying is defined as unwanted aggressive behavior that involves a real or perceived power imbalance.
 A child who is being a bully uses this power, whether it be physical strength, popularity, or the possession of embarrassing information, to control or harm his or her target.
-Bullying can be challenging to overcome, and some families enroll their students in online school to give them a safe learning environment in which to regain their confidence.
+Various types of bullying can be challenging to overcome, and some families enroll their students in online school to give them a safe learning environment in which to regain their confidence.

 Whether your children attend online public school, online private school, a local bricks-and-mortar school, or homeschool, you owe it to them to talk about bullying.
-The resources listed below can help get you started.
+The resources listed below can help your children take a stand against bullying:

 - Encourage your children to treat others with kindness and compassion.

 - Try prompts to help you begin the discussion.

 - Check out bullying awareness resources for parents to educate yourself.